 The more antibiotics you take (or have taken over the years), the greater the dysfunction in your gut, immune system and brain.

-In addition, susceptibility increases to colonization of pathogens such as Candida overgrowth, yeast, parasites, H pylori, C diff, and other dysbiotic bacteria, which leads to other problems in the body.
+Antibiotics decrease the ability to excrete mercury, a neurotoxin.
+They kill all the good bacteria along with the bad leaving you susceptible to colonization by pathogens such as Candida overgrowth, yeast, parasites, H pylori, C diff, and other dysbiotic bacteria, which leads to other problems in the body.

 Antibiotic use also causes depletion in several important nutrients including zinc, magnesium, calcium, biotin, inositol, B1, B2, B3, B6, B12, and vitamins C, E and K.